Qatar 2022: New labor laws 'fail to protect migrant workers'

 - 12 World Cup stadiums to be built

-(CNN)Qatar can't seem to the shake ongoing controversy in the buildup to soccer's 2022 World Cup -- even as it introduces a set of new laws designed to improve the rights of migrant workers.
+(CNN)Qatar can't seem to shake ongoing controversy in the buildup to soccer's 2022 World Cup -- even as it introduces a set of new laws designed to improve the rights of migrant workers.

 The legislation that takes effect on Tuesday is billed as a means of lessening the grip of corporate employers on the Gulf Emirate's 2.1 million expatriates.

-Note: This article has been updated to include FIFA's statement on Qatar's new employment laws.